Diplomate American Board of Veterinary Practitioners – Dairy Specialty

 In 2007, he completed a three-year residency program in Food Animal Reproduction, Medicine and Surgery at University of Illinois and received a Master of Science degree in veterinary clinical medicine from the same institution.

-Milk quality and udder health, food animal clinical pharmacology, metabolic and infectious diseases in cattle.
+Microbiome, milk quality and udder health, food animal clinical pharmacology, metabolic and infectious diseases in cattle.

 - Stockler RM, Morin DE, Lantz RK, Constable PD.
 Effect of milking frequency and dosing interval on the pharmacokinetics of cephapirin after intramammary infusion in lactating dairy cows.
 Journal of Dairy Sciences.
 2009 Sep; 92(9):4262-75.